tna76874/hdhweg-ubuntu/README.md

 sudo git -C /root/hdhweg-ubuntu pull && sudo ansible-playbook /root/hdhweg-ubuntu/setup.yml
 ```

+An alias for this command is simply `update`.
+Just type it in the console, confirm with your password and the playbook updates itself and the system.

 ## Preparing a custom installation image

 If you have multiple devices to set up with this configuration, it might be handy to prepare a custom preconfigured Ubuntu image.
 If you use a ubuntu operating system, one way to do this is to use Cubic.